AnuragRaut08/TaxEaseAI/README.md

 ## **Accomplishments that we're proud of 🎉**

 * **Functional AI Tax Assistant:** We built a working prototype that showcases the power of AI to simplify taxes.
-* **User-Centric Design:** TaxMateAI is designed with you in mind, focusing on making the experience as smooth and painless as possible.
+* **User-Centric Design:** TaxEaseAI is designed with you in mind, focusing on making the experience as smooth and painless as possible.
 * **Equity in Action:** We believe TaxMateAI has the potential to make tax filing less intimidating and more accessible for all, regardless of income or technical expertise.

 ## **What we learned  📚**